 CROATIA (BEST: 4TH IN 1996 AND 1999)

-The Czech Republic were the last major country in Central Europe to resist the charms of Eurovision, but 2007 saw their very long awaited debut.
+The Czech Republic were the last major country in Central Europe to succumb to the charms of Eurovision, but 2007 saw their very long awaited debut.
 They somewhat misjudged the mood by sending a bunch of grizzled rockers and barely troubled the semi-final scoreboard finishing last of all.
 A year later a strong song with a weak singer again failed to progress, and after a another dismal result the next year the Czechs pulled out.
 They Czeched back in for the sixtieth contest in 2015 and a year later made their first final, however once there finished second-last and scored “Nul Points” in the televote.
+After a DNQ they returned in 2018 with a far more contemporary offering and easily scored their best result with a sixth place from Mikolas Josef.